Murder of Dee Dee Blanchard: Gypsy-Rose Blanchard

-Gypsy often went with her parents to Special Olympics events.
-In 2001, Dee Dee claimed Gypsy was eight (she was actually ten).
-The apparently disabled girl was named the honorary queen of the Krewe of Mid-City, a child-oriented parade held during Mardi Gras in New Orleans.
-At the event, Gypsy described herself as an animal lover with four cats and said her grandfather was her "best friend".
+Gypsy frequently attended Special Olympics events with her parents.
+She was named the honorary queen of the Krewe of Mid-City, a child-focused Mardi Gras parade in New Orleans.
+At the event, she described herself as an animal lover with four cats and said her grandfather was her "best friend".

-Dee Dee suffered a leg injury that Gypsy remembered resulted from a car accident, and required her being in a hospital for two months.
-At that time, Dee Dee and Gypsy were living with Gypsy's maternal grandfather, Claude, and stayed there for 10 months.
-In her 2024 book, Gypsy accused Claude of having abused both her and her mother when they lived with them.
+Dee Dee sustained a leg injury that Gypsy later recalled resulted from a car accident, requiring a two‑month hospital stay.
+During this period, Dee Dee and Gypsy lived with Gypsy's maternal grandfather, Claude, for about ten months.
+In her 2024 book, Gypsy accused Claude of abusing both her and her mother during this time.

-During that year, Dee Dee began to take her daughter to science fiction and fantasy conventions.
-They would sometimes go in costume, which allowed Gypsy to blend in.
+Around this period, Dee Dee began taking Gypsy to science fiction and fantasy conventions.
+They sometimes attended in costume, which allowed Gypsy to blend in.

-Gypsy seemingly stopped going to school after second grade, possibly even as early as kindergarten.
-Her mother homeschooled her after that, supposedly because her illnesses were so severe.
-Commentators have suggested that, instead, the removal of Gypsy from school enabled her mother to isolate the girl while constraining her in her fantasy.
-Gypsy claims to have learned to read on her own by reading the Harry Potter books.
+Gypsy appears to have stopped attending school after second grade, possibly even earlier.
+Dee Dee homeschooled her thereafter, citing Gypsy's alleged illnesses.
+Gypsy has said she learned to read independently by reading the Harry Potter books.

-Gypsy's grandfather had remarried, and Dee Dee moved in with her father Claude and stepmother Laura.
-Family members later said that when preparing food for her stepmother, Dee Dee poisoned it with Roundup weed killer, leading to Laura's chronic illness during this period.
+After Claude remarried, Dee Dee and Gypsy moved in with him and his new wife, Laura.
+Family members later alleged that Dee Dee poisoned Laura's food with Roundup weed killer, contributing to Laura's chronic illness during this period.

-During that time, Dee Dee was arrested for several minor offenses, including writing bad checks.
-The Pitres said that when they began to confront Dee Dee about her treatment of Gypsy and expressed suspicion about her role in Laura's ill health, Dee Dee left with Gypsy.
-The family said that Laura appeared to recover.
+According to relatives, when they confronted her about her treatment of Gypsy and raised concerns about Laura's health, Dee Dee left the household with Gypsy.
+The family said that Laura's condition improved afterward.